Constantino Chiwenga: Political career

 The Presidential Press Secretary issued a statement on 23 December stating that President Emmerson Mnangagwa had appointed Chiwenga along with the then state-security minister Kembo Mohadi, as the Vice-Presidents of the ruling ZANU-PF party.
 Chiwenga and Mohadi were confirmed as the state Vice-Presidents on 27 December, with their swearing-in ceremony scheduled on the next day.
 He was appointed as the Vice President of Zimbabwe on 28 December along with Mohadi, who was appointed as the Second Vice-President.
 He was appointed as the Minister of Defence and War Veterans Affairs on the next day.

 Chiwenga was appointed Minister of Health and Child Care in August 2020.
 He succeeded Obadiah Moyo who was sacked a month earlier over corruption in awarding coronavirus testing contracts.
 Member of Parliament Tendai Biti said the appointment violates the constitution, which says the Vice President is not allowed to hold any other public office.
-Chiwenga inherited a corruption-ridden department with a disorganized response to the covid-19 pandemic.
+Chiwenga inherited a corruption-ridden department with a disorganized response to the COVID-19 pandemic.

-In January 2021, he presided at the burial service for three "heroes of the liberation struggle", Foreign Affairs Minister Lieutenant General (Retired) Dr. Sibusiso Moyo, Transport Minister Joel Biggie Matiza and former prisons chief Major-General (Retired) Paradzai Zimondi, all of whom had died from covid-19.
+In January 2021, he presided at the burial service for three "heroes of the liberation struggle", Foreign Affairs Minister Sibusiso Moyo, Transport Minister Joel Biggie Matiza and former prisons chief Paradzai Zimondi, all of whom had died from COVID-19.
 Although Chiwenga called for unity in fighting the virus, he had yet to disclose a plan for vaccination, nor to identify the funds for paying for it.

+In September 2023, following the parliamentary elections, he was reappointed as First Vice President.

+On 4 March 2024, the United States imposed sanctions on Chiwenga, President Mnangagwa, his wife Auxillia Mnangagwa, and 11 other Zimbabwean individuals and entities for involvement in human rights abuses, corruption, and minerals smuggling.